Drug Shortages and Discontinuations

 Nevirapine 200 mg tablet

-Estimated availability: mid-October/24
+Estimated availability: mid-Dec/24

 For alternatives, see RxFiles HIV Drug Comparison chart.
 RxFiles is available through SHIRP.